rasel9w9/data-generator/README.md

-# Data Generator: Export Tale Data With ease.
+# Data Generator: Export Table Data With ease.
 Easily export data  using .
 This package has been tested since Laravel 10.

 ## Installation